rsksmart/RSKIPs/IPs/RSKIP_tbd.md

 It should verify:
 - SVP period is ongoing
 (i.e. proposedFederation exists & CURRENT_RSK_BLOCK < PROPOSED_FED_CREATION_BLOCK_NUMBER + SVP_PERIOD)
-- Transaction hash without signatures matches the record in the FUND_TX_HASH_UNSIGNED storage entry (see [here](#funding-transaction-creation) for more details)
+- Transaction hash without signatures matches the record in the FUND_TX_HASH_UNSIGNED storage entry

 Once everything is verified, the transaction will be registered and the transaction hash will be saved in a new storage entry, FUND_TX_HASH_SIGNED.
-The saving of the funding transaction hash signed means that the proof Transaction can be created.
+The funding transaction hash signed being saved means that the proof Transaction can be created.

 **Important remark**: This method will be public, meaning any user could call it.